 5) what typical locations or settings for this genre?

-There are many different types of locations that are used in horror films, from fields to houses, however they all seem to have the same concept in common. there is always a sence that the victim cannot excape. this sense of isolation and terror brings about feelings in the audience which make the film seem more realistic and scare the audience more since, if the film is made realistically that the audience seem to think that it could happen to them and they could find themselves in this situation.
+There are many different types of locations that are used in horror films, from fields to houses, however they all seem to have the same concept in common. there is always a sence that the victim cannot excape. this sense of isolation and terror brings about feelings in the audience which make the film seem more realistic and scare the audience more since, if the film is made realistically that the audience seem to think that it could happen to

 Conventionally however the sets are generally dully lit, use of lighting is normally very important in horror films. all types of shots are used, establishing shots are often used, however it seems the most conventional shot to use in a horror is a close up, so a set will have to be able to have good lighting so a close up shot looks affective.